PFA Tips: Time to Think About Driving?

 My child is too young to drive, but are there ways to begin practice now?

 Playing video games isn’t necessarily all play and no work.
 There are several video games on the market for systems such as Xbox and PlayStation that use steering wheels and pedals.
-You can even find accessories like the Racin' Pro Video Game Driving Seat and Steering Wheel.
+You can even find packages and accessories like the Playseat chair, steering wheel and pedals .